 Approximate Bayesian Computation, or ABC, is a promising technique for estimating parameter values together with their credible intervals, and this allows calculation of the uncertainty deriving from parameter calibration.
 This project developed improved ABC methods to make them fast and accurate enough to be widely used, both to calibrate and evaluate complex stochastic computer models, and to quantify the uncertainty attached to their predictions.

 The project was able to fit and evaluate the accuracy of complex models for real, challenging applications, and has laid the groundwork for this approach to be more widely used in practice.
 Members of the project team contributed to a publication in Ecological Modelling that uses the approach to model European sea bass.

-We are keen that our methods be useful to all those making decisions about landscapes.
+The project team are keen that their methods be useful to all those making decisions about landscapes.
 If you have a model that would benefit from uncertainty quantification, please get in touch.